programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 ```
 Some of these column names are self explanatory, but it is worth pointing out the following: MSNDATE (mission date), NAF (numbered airforce responsible for mission), AC_ATTACKING (number of aircraft), TONS_HE (high-explosives), TONS_IC (incendiary devices), TONS_FRAG (fragmentation bombs).

-When it comes to accessing data within a `dataframe`, in this tutorial we'll only rely on one basic approach that uses indexing: To access a single column by name we pass a string to our dataframe's indexer `df['MSNDATE']`.
-To access multiple columns, we pass a list of names as in `df[['MSNDATE', 'THEATER']]`.
+When it comes to accessing data within a `dataframe`, in this tutorial we'll only rely on one basic approach: indexing.
+Here to access a single column we pass a string to our dataframe's indexer: e.g. `df['MSNDATE']`.
+To access multiple columns, we pass a list of names to our dataframe's indexer: e.g. `df[['MSNDATE', 'THEATER']]`.

 ## The Bokeh ColumnDataSource

 Now that we have learned how to create a Bokeh plot and how to load tabular data into Pandas, it is time to learn how to link Pandas' `dataframe` with Bokeh visualizations.
-The Bokeh `ColumnDataSource` provides this integration.
+The Bokeh object `ColumnDataSource` provides this integration.

 The object's constructor accepts a Pandas `DataFrame` as an argument.
 After it is created, the `ColumnDataSource` can then be passed to glyph methods via the `source` parameter and other parameters, such as our x and y data, can then reference column names within our source.
 Let's go through an example of this.

 Using our THOR dataset, we'll create a scatter plot of the number of attacking aircraft versus the tons of munitions dropped.
-In a new  file called `column_datasource.py`, we'll begin our scatter plot.
+We'll use a new file called `column_datasource.py` to do this.
 We'll also take this opportunity to learn about Bokeh's interactive hover feature.

 ```python
 #column_datasource.py